OttHydromet/node-red-umbparser/README.md

 ### Serial interface support

-Currently the node only support IP socket queries via UDP.
+Currently the node only support IP socket queries via TCP.
 Depending of the device, node-red is running a direct serial interface might be more useful, especially as there are only a few device from OTT Hydromet that feature ethernet or WiFi interfaces.

 ### Implement status request feature to ping a device